Brucephalus/Textbooks/Prosocial.md

 Confidence isn’t about believing you’re the best.
 It’s about knowing you’re _dependable_.
 When your actions match your standards—when you do what you said you’d do—you no longer need validation to feel strong.
 You’ve lived up to your own word.
 That’s the kind of strength that makes you walk taller whether or not anyone’s watching.

 Confidence doesn’t come from being admired.
 It comes from _being aligned_—from building yourself into someone you trust, day after day.
 The mirror might reflect your body, but your _habits_ reflect your character.
 Train that first.

-Expansion of Topic 7.3.3.4 **does** result in meaningful non-speculative substance and falls within scope.
-Expansion follows:

 ##### 7.3.3.4 The Right Way to Track Progress